-When it comes to strengthening our mental health and finding happiness, common suggestions include taking up a creative hobby, meditating, physical activity, and building solid relationships with others.
+When it comes to strengthening our mental health and finding happiness, common suggestions include taking up a creative hobby, meditation, physical activity, and building solid relationships with others.
 But did you know that getting green-fingered with gardening could also play an important role in achieving and maintaining happiness and mental well-being?
+Indeed, the mental health benefits of gardening are many.

-That could perhaps help explain why gardening seems to be the national pastime in the UK.
+That could perhaps help explain why gardening seems to be the national pastime in many countries, such as in the UK.
 According to a recent survey, 80 per cent of British people believe gardening had a positive impact on their mental health, and that the benefits were even better than hitting the gym.

-Survey participants also said gardening gave them a stronger sense of achievement than tasks like tidying up or cleaning the house.
-Also, a research study published in the British Journal of Sports Medicine found that gardening for as little as 10 minutes per week had a positive impact on health and reduced the risk of developing heart disease.
+Survey participants also said that gardening gave them a stronger sense of achievement than tasks like tidying up or cleaning.
+Furthermore, a research study published in the British Journal of Sports Medicine found that gardening for as little as 10 minutes per week had a positive impact on health and reduced the risk of developing heart disease.

-When looking into these studies, what stands out is that we don’t need to spend endless hours in the garden, or even have a garden at all to enjoy the benefits of gardening on our mental health.
+When looking into these studies, what stands out is that we don’t need to spend endless hours in the garden, or even have a traditional garden at all to enjoy it mental health benefits.
 That's because gardening is within everyone’s reach, and you can get started regardless space or time limitations, for example, using a window box to grow herbs.
 But first, let's take a quick look at where the concept of gardening for mental health came from.

 At around the same time, one of the founding fathers of modern psychology, Benjamin Rush, believed that getting hands-on (and hands dirty) in the garden had a healing effect on his patients, and a few decades later, greenhouses and gardens were added to rehabilitation units of hospitals who treated world war veterans.